AIRI-Institute/al_toolbox/docs/quick_start.rst

 - annotation.json - annotated data

-If you don't want to save model on each iteration of active learning you need to add a field al.save_checkpoints=False in the config file.
+If you don't want to save model on each iteration of active learning you need to add a field al.save_checkpoints = False in the config file.
 All using configs locate in the current path: demo.nlpresearch.group/user/username/tree/acleto/jupyterlab_demo/configs

 For more information check :ref:`config_structure`